 - If the user signed up with an email address and password, only the primary email address property is populated

-- If the user signed up with a federated identity provider, such as Google or Facebook, the account information made available by the provider is used to populate the Firebase User's profile
+- If the user signed up with a federated identity provider, such as Google or Facebook, the account information made available by the provider is used to populate the user's profile

-- If the user signed up with your custom auth system, you must explicitly add the information you want to the Firebase User's profile
+- If the user signed up with your custom auth system, you must explicitly add the information you want to the user's profile

 Once a user account has been created, you can reload the user's information to incorporate any changes the user might have made on another device.

-A Firebase User instance keeps track of every provider linked to the user.
+User instances keep track of every provider linked to the user.
 This allows you to update empty profile's properties using the information given by a provider.
 See Managing Users (iOS, Android, web).

 The current user